-The Five Civilized Tribes History, Who are the Five Civilized Tribes List, Where are Five Civilized
+The Five Civilized Tribes History includes, definition of the Five Civilized

 The Five Civilized Tribes is the term applied to five American Indian (aka Native American) nations: